Radovan Puliš

-Radovan Puliš (born 17 September 1991) is a Slovak professional ice hockey player.
-He is currently a player of HC Slovan Bratislava in Slovak Extraliga.
+Radovan Puliš (born 17 September 1991)is a Slovak former professional ice hockey player.
+He currently serves as the general manager for HK Indians Žiar nad Hronom..

 Junior career

 He played three seasons in the QMJHL: the majority of time playing for Acadie-Bathurst Titan and a short time playing for Rouyn-Noranda Huskies.

 Professional career

 Puliš began his professional career with HKm Zvolen of the Tipsport Liga.
 In the 2014–15 Slovak Extraliga season he was the leading goal scorer with 30 goals.
 He also won a league title during the 2012–13 season.

 On August 4, 2015, Puliš joined HC Slovan Bratislava of the Kontinental Hockey League.
 He played five games for the team and scoring one goal before returning to Zvolen on loan.

+After retiring from playing, Puliš was named the general manager of HK Indians Žiar nad Hronom.

 International career

 Puliš played for the Slovakian U-17 and U-18 national teams before making his debut for the Slovakia men's national ice hockey team in 2015.